Restricted maximum likelihood estimation in generalized linear mixed models: Introduction

 In this article, we aim to provide an overview of the various REML estimation methods that have been proposed for GLMMs.
 We categorize these methods into four main classes of REML approaches: approximate linearization (the largest category), integrated likelihood, modified profile likelihood and direct bias correction of the score function methods.
-A central result we find is that while these four classes may have differing motivations and algorithmic implementations, they often arrive at a similar if not the same REML estimate.
-A small simulation study comparing several currently available methods for REML estimation in \textsf{R} for GLMMs with binary and count data reveals that most REML methods perform similarly well in reducing the finite sample bias of the variance components.
+We also review REML estimation for the class of hierarchical generalized linear models (HGLMs), of which GLMMs can be considered a particular class.
+A central result we find is that while these different approaches to REML estimation may have differing motivations and algorithmic implementations, they often arrive at a similar if not the same estimate.
+A simulation study comparing several currently available methods for REML estimation in \textsf{R} for GLMMs with binary and count data reveals that most REML methods perform similarly well in reducing the finite sample bias of the variance components, offering noticeable bias reductions, especially when the number of fixed effects is large relative to the number of random effects.

 The present literature on GLMMs lacks a comprehensive and up-to-date review of the various approaches for REML estimation.
-Partial summaries of REML procedures have been presented in the past, but these either focus on a particular response type such as binary GLMMs \citep{reichert1993variance, meza2009estimation}, or are tailored to particular classes of mixed models such as hierarchical generalized linear models \citep{lee2003extended,noh2007reml}.
-We seek to fill this gap and provide a overarching review with a particular emphasis on methods that are applicable to a broad range of GLMMs.
+Partial summaries of REML procedures have been presented in the past, but these either focus on a particular response type such as binary GLMMs \citep{reichert1993variance, meza2009estimation}, or are tailored to particular cases such as HGLMs \citep{lee2003extended,noh2007reml}.
+We seek to fill this gap and provide a overarching review with a particular emphasis on methods that are applicable to a broad range of mixed models with non-Gaussian distributed responses.

+Our overall conclusions and take-home messages from this review can be summarized as follows.
+First, we believe the extension of REML to GLMMs should be more widely adopted by practitioners, given our numerical results clearly show that it is worthwhile when the goal is to reduce bias in variance component estimation in GLMMs.
+Second, given the current theoretical research on REML for GLMMs is rather piecemeal and more motivational than rigorous, we encourage more precise asymptotic investigations into the various flavors of REML estimation for GLMMs, for instance, deriving under what conditions it can remove the leading bias term in the estimation of variance components.
+Finally, given the above two points, we argue that at this current point in time the choice of which REML implementation to use in mixed model analysis should be driven by practical constraints such as software availability and ease of implementation more than theory.